davahome/ghcr-cleanup/README.md

 **Delete tagged**

 This feature is enabled by default.
+To disable this feature set `delete_tagged: 0`

 **Delete untagged**

+This feature is disabled by default.
 To enable this feature set `delete_untagged: 1`

 ## Parameters